 As a vital component of human dignity, autonomy, and personal empowerment, economic freedom is valuable as an end itself.
-Just as important, however, is the fact that economic freedom provides a formula for economic progress and success.
+Just as important, however, is the fact that economic freedom provides a proven formula for economic progress and success.

-We know from the data we collect to build the Index that each measured aspect of economic freedom has a significant effect on economic growth and prosperity.
+We know from the data we collect to build the Index of Economic Freedom that each measured aspect of economic freedom has a significant effect on economic growth and prosperity.
 Policies that allow greater freedom in any of the areas measured tend to spur growth.
-Growth, in turn, is an essential element in building lasting prosperity.
+Growth, in turn, is an essential element in generating more opportunities for people to work, thereby reducing poverty and building lasting prosperity.

-Economic freedom is not a single system, however.
+Economic freedom, however, is not a single system.
 In many respects, it is the absence of a single dominating system.
-As previous editions of the Index have elaborated, economic freedom is not a dogmatic ideology.
+Over the past 25 years, the Index has demonstrated that economic freedom is not a dogmatic ideology.
 It represents instead a philosophy that rejects dogma and embraces diverse and even competing strategies for economic advancement.
-The Index also reveals that it is not the policies we fail to implement that hold back economic growth.
-Rather, it is the dreadful policies that, all too often, we put in place.
+Each year, the Index provides compelling evidence that it is not the policies we fail to implement that hold back economic growth.
+Rather, it is the dreadful policies that our governments all too often put in place.

-In other words, those who believe in economic freedom believe in the right of individuals to decide for themselves how to direct their lives.
+Those who believe in economic freedom believe in the right of individuals to decide for themselves how to direct their lives.
 The added benefit from society's point of view is the proven power of self-directed individuals, whether working alone or working together in associations or corporations, to create the goods and services that best respond to the needs and desires of their fellow citizens.

-No country provides perfect freedom to its citizens, and those that do permit high levels of freedom differ with respect to which aspects they believe are most important.
+No country provides perfect freedom to its citizens, and those that do permit high levels of freedom hold differing beliefs about which aspects of that freedom are most important.
 That is consistent with the nature of liberty, which allows individuals and societies to craft their own unique paths to prosperity.

-Throughout the previous editions of the Index of Economic Freedom, we have explored many critical aspects of the relationships between individuals and governments.
+Throughout the previous editions of the Index, we have explored many critical aspects of the relationships between individuals and governments.
 In measuring economic freedom, we have focused on a comprehensive yet far from exhaustive range of policy areas in which governments typically act, for good or ill.
-However, the concept of freedom by its very nature resists a narrow definition, and each year seems to bring new challenges from those who seek to impose their own views or control the economic actions of others.
+By its very nature, however, the concept of freedom resists a narrow definition, and each year seems to bring new challenges from those who seek to impose their own views on or control the economic actions of others.